-An important rule of kitchen remodeling: do not tear out your cabinets until the new ones are delivered, inventoried and inspected, and you have a temporary kitchen in place.
-It was an exciting day when Tessa took this picture and knew she and Jake were ready for the transformation to begin!
+An important rule of kitchen remodeling: do not tear out your cabinets until everything is ready to go.
+This means the new cabinets have been delivered, counted and inspected, and you have a temporary kitchen in place.
+It was an exciting day when Tessa took this picture.
+The transformation was finally about to begin!

-Tessa and Jake kept their temporary kitchen plan to a minimum—a Pizzaz pizza cooker on a small living room c table.
-They would also leave the sink hooked up until the last minute, and the refrigerator plugged in.
+Tessa and Jake kept their temporary kitchen plan to a minimum.
+They only had a Pizzaz pizza cooker on a small living room table.
+They also left the sink hooked up until the last minute, and the refrigerator plugged in.
 We’ll check in with them post-project to see how that worked out.
 Last word from Tessa was that she is really, really looking forward to having countertops again!

-A delightful surprise awaited them behind the cabinetry—tickets to a Boy Scout Jamboree and old family pictures, including some of lovingly cared for Cabbage Patch dolls.
-Tessa is working on returning those items to the original owners.
+A fun surprise awaited them behind the cabinetry—tickets to a Boy Scout Jamboree and old family pictures.
+Now Tessa is working on returning those items to the original owners.

-A kitchen tear out reverses the building process.
-First, empty the cabinets (since they had only moved in months before, this process wasn’t as bad as it could have been).
-Second, remove doors and drawers.
-Third, disconnect the water and electricity.
+A kitchen tear out is the reverse of the building process.
+First, empty the cabinets (since they had moved in a few months before, this process wasn’t too bad).
+After emptying the cabinets, remove the doors and drawers.
+Then disconnect the water and electricity.
 Finally, remove the cabinet boxes, lower cabinets first.

-What to do with the old cabinetry?
-Disposal would require a six-yard dumpster.
-Not only would that be expensive, but wouldn’t align with Tessa and Jake’s goal of reuse and recycling.
-Jake’s cousin saw a future for the cabinets in his garage.
+Getting rid of the cabinets would require a six-yard dumpster.
+Not only would that be expensive, but wouldn’t align with Tessa and Jake’s goal of reusing and recycling.
+After seeing the cabinets, Jake’s cousin saw a future for the cabinets in his garage.
 Off to their new home they went!

-And finally, the cleared space, ready for new cabinetry, countertops and flooring.
+And finally, the cleared space was ready for new cabinetry, countertops and flooring.
 Check in next week to see how the cabinet install process goes with these capable do-it-yourselfers!